tshepang/mrh/README.md

     $ mrh --access-remote ssh-key
     qux (unfetched commits)

-For cases where JSON or YAML output is desired, use `--output-json` or `--output-yaml` flags, respectively.
+For cases where JSON output is desired, use `--output-json` flag.

 ## Notes